SadhanaParameswaran/Computational-Engineering-Mechanics/2nd Semester/Mechanism-Animations/README.md

 # MECHANISM ANIMATIONS
-## GeoGebra is used to create the below animations
+## GeoGebra & MATLAB are used to create the animations

+## GeoGebra Links to the animations:-
 ### Slider Crank First Inversion:
 https://www.geogebra.org/m/uj8uuyzc